Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Enrich_DynatraceApplicationSecurityAttackIncident/readme.md

 # Enrich_DynatraceApplicationSecurityAttackIncident
 author: Dynatrace

 This playbook uses the Dynatrace REST APIs to automatically enrich incidents created by Microsoft Sentinel.
-You need a valid Dynatrace Tenant and Access in order to use the playbook.
+You need a valid Dynatrace Tenant and Access Token, the token should have Read attacks (attacks.read) scope in order to use the playbook.
 To learn more about the Dynatrace platform [Start your free trial](https://www.dynatrace.com/trial)

 ** Post Install Notes:**